 What Is Immutability (Object Lock)

 - If an intruder gains access to the server or endpoint using some malware.
 This is one of the most widespread threat types, and intruders often go further, aiming to delete all your backups, so that you can’t just restore your data instead of paying the ransom.
-Immutable backups are the best way to protect your data from this threat type, as no one except employees you trust can erase or overwrite anything from the backup dataset.
+Immutable data backups are the best way to protect your data from this threat type, as no one except employees you trust can erase or overwrite anything from the backup dataset.

 - If you fall under compliance that requires you to store several copies of your data.
 The immutable backup is a guarantee that these copies are completely accurate and will remain in the unchanged state until the immutability period ends.